Video Game Designer Profile

 Get the inside story on what it’s like to be a video game designer for Xbox.

-Lead Design Program Manager, Xbox - Microsoft
+Lead Design Program Manager—Xbox, Microsoft

-Over 5 years in the field
+Over 7 years in the business

 How did you become a video game designer?